Welsh Americans: California

 Los Angeles and San Francisco have attracted Welsh artists and actors in various fields of the arts and entertainment industry.
 The following is a short list of notable Welsh artists and actors that have lived and worked in the Los Angeles area: D. W. Griffith, Catherine Zeta-Jones, Richard Burton, Rosemarie Frankland, Michael Sheen, Glynis Johns, Ioan Gruffudd, Ivor Barry, Cate Le Bon, Anthony Hopkins, Tom Jones, Katherine Jenkins, and Terry Nation, among others.

 Between 1888 and 2012 the Welsh Presbyterian Church was the center of the Welsh-American community in Los Angeles.
 The church was founded by the Reverend David Hughes from Llanuwchllyn, Gwynedd at another site.
 In its prime the church would average 300 immigrants for Sunday service in Welsh and English.
 Notably, the choir of the church sang in the 1941 film How Green Was My Valley.
 The singing tradition continued with the Cor Cymraeg De Califfornia, the Welsh Choir of Southern California, a non-denominational 501(c)(3) founded in 1997 still performing across the United States.

 Santa Monica, California was named one of the most British towns in America due to its commerce and British migrants who came during a post-World War II boom in factory production, many of whom were Welsh.
 However, higher cost of living and stricter immigration laws have affected the town once dubbed 'Little Britain'.

-In 2011 the West Coast Eisteddfod: Welsh Festival of Arts, sponsored by A Raven Above Press and AmeriCymru, was the first eisteddfod in the area since 1926.
-In the following year, Lorin Morgan-Richards established the annual Los Angeles St. David's Day Festival which sparked a cultural resurgence in the city and the formation of the Welsh League of Southern California in 2014.
+In 2011 the West Coast Eisteddfod: Welsh Festival of Arts was the first eisteddfod in the area since 1926.
+In the following year, the annual Los Angeles St. David's Day Festival sparked a cultural resurgence in the city and the formation of the Welsh League of Southern California in 2014.
 Celebrities of Welsh heritage Henry Thomas, Ioan Gruffudd, Michael Sheen, along with Richard Burton's and Frank Lloyd Wright's families have all publicly supported the festival.